truemiller/lp-zapper/README.md

 The contract trades the native token for the desired ERC20 token and a wrapped native token (WETH, or i.e. WMATIC).
 Users can then "zap" their native gas tokens into an LP token via the `zap()` function.

+Contract does not define the LP address, instead parses it from the factory.

+Dev address recieves fees and leftover tokens.

 ## Development

 The project is built with Hardhat & Ethers v5.